Relevant Products: Exclaimer Cloud - Signatures for Office 365 | Exclaimer Cloud - Signatures for G Suite

 Left to right values reflect left to right columns.

 Selecting table elements

 Tables are displayed with green borders around cells, and a gold border around the table as a whole:

 Use these borders to select the required item.

 When you select an existing table cell, table properties are displayed.
 However, because you are working with a cell (rather than the table as a whole), additional Cell Span options are available.
-From here, click the Rows and Columns button to add or remove rows and columns as needed:
+From here, click Rows and Columns to add or remove rows and columns as needed.

-The example below shows a selected cell which spans one column:
+The example below shows a selected cell that spans one column:

 If we change the column span to 2, the cell is merged with the column to the right.